turingschool/full-circle/README.md

 Once a user has entered a dashboard we are no longer in Rails but in React.
 All React components will be found in the `app/assets/javascript/components` folder.
 Each dashboard lives in their corresponding folder with shared components living in the shared folder.

 #### User Authentication
+`See user testing for additional Spec information on Auth/Auth.`
 > Files that include OAuth flow:
 - config/initializers/omniauth.rb
 - app/models/concerns/oauth_user.rb